-Welcome to the new and improved Amuse Your Bouche!
+Welcome to the new and improved Easy Cheesy Vegetarian!
 What do you think of the new design?
 There are still one or two little glitches that I’m trying to sort out but overall I like it a lot.
 You can now access different categories of recipe with just one click in the navigation bar above – my favourite is the main meals section.
 Nom!

 Anyway.
 This is basically green macaroni cheese, but I thought ‘pesto macaroni cheese’ sounded slightly less weird.
 Technically though it’s not actually pesto, it’s just a mixture of spinach, basil and parsley.
 I love macaroni cheese like it was my own child, but occasionally I fancy something a bit fresher tasting, rather than the usual cheese overload.
 This version is the best of both worlds – still plenty of cheesy sauce, but the greenery helps to lighten it up and adds huge flavour.